 Results and Discussions

-Lactic acid bacterial count (LABCx102) per ml raw milk:
+Lactic Acid Bacterial Count (LABCx102) per ml raw milk:

-In general, LABC (102) per ml of raw milk ranged from 24 to 36.
-Irrespective of different pre hand milking treatment using tap water, coconut oil, mustard oil and dry hand milking as udder wash, mean LABC (102) per ml. milk ranged from 25 to 30.2 LABC (102) per ml in raw milk of cows related to T0, T1, T2, and T3 ranged from 24 to 36, 26 to 32, 24 to 30 and 24 to 28, respectively Mean LABC (102) per ml in raw milk in To, T1, T2 and T3 pre-hand milking treatments using tap water, coconut oil, mustard oil and dry hand milking was 30.2, 29.2, 27.4 and 25, respectively.
+The LABC (102) per ml of raw milk came out to be in the range 24 to 36.
+The mean LABC (102) per ml. milk ranged from 25 to 30.2.
+The mean LABC (102) per ml in raw milk in To, T1, T2 and T3 pre-hand milking treatments using tap water, coconut oil, mustard oil and dry hand milking was 30.2, 29.2, 27.4 and 25, respectively.
 The differences in LABC (102) per ml of raw milk due to different pre-hand milking treatments using tap water, coconut oil, mustard oil and dry hand milking were found significant.
 The result showed that LABC (102) per ml of raw milk of T3 was significantly lowest than remaining three treatments.
 Therefore, T3 with lowest registered LABC (102) per ml milk was the most superior pre-hand milking treatment over remaining treatments.
 Pandey and Prasad (2001) reported that lower LABC (102) in milk due to different treatments and variation in milk sampling.

 Table 1: Average lactic acid bacterial count (LABC×102) per ml in raw milk